-Use the Host Transmission Specification to find the information needed to program the transmission interface between the LH 700 SERIES System and your laboratory's host computer.
-This document comes with your LH 700 SERIES System.
+Use the Host Transmission Specification to find the information needed to program the transmission interface between the LH 750 System and your laboratory's host computer.
+This document is available in hard copy by request.

 See the Documentation page on the back cover of this manual for the contents of each manual.
 It can help you to determine quickly in which manual the information you need is located.